 The next time you crave Chinese, skip the takeout and make your own right in your kitchen.
 This General Tso sauce is going to be the perfect start to that stir fry night!

-Make sure to save or pin this recipe, we’re pretty sure you’ll be coming back to it.
+Save or pin this recipe so you always know where to find it.
+While you’re here, don’t forget to check out our collection of favorite Chinese Recipes.
 And be sure to subscribe to GypsyPlate, we’re always cooking up new recipes for you!

 General Tso Sauce, on our Gypsy Plate… enjoy!

 - ¼ cup soy sauce